the-turing-way/the-turing-way/book/content/outreach/07/Advocating_for_Research_and_Data_Literacy.md

 detailed explanation in how to use it in here [7].

-Finally, we must always remember that we are representing our institutions and science itself, and that engaging into useless discussions with trolls or ridiculing 'non-believers' or struggling to communicate what we do in our jobs is not going to foster the trust that we need so badly to build up.
+Finally, we must always remember that we are representing our institutions and science itself, and that engaging into useless discussions with trolls, ridiculing 'non-believers' or struggling to communicate what we do in our jobs is not going to foster the trust that we need so badly to build up.